intmus/inttheory19-20/_15-further-secondary-functions/c1-ex-irregularsecondary.md

 ## Voice-leading exceptions for secondary dominants

 In Unit 11, we discussed how repeated patterns and sequences in voice-leading can override standard voice-leading practices.
 One such example was how a sequence of seventh chords can require "incorrectly" resolved chordal thirds and sevenths.
 To demonstrate this, harmonize the excerpt below paying attention to the chordal resolutions between the ii<sup>7</sup> and V<sup>4/3</sup> chords.
+Which voices must use non-standard resolutions to accommodate the progression?

 {% capture ex1 %}X:1
 T:Harmonizing consecutive seventh chords